 After Acceptance to Century College

 - If necessary complete the ACCUPLACER Course Placement Test (if necessary).

 Previous college coursework and/or valid ACT, SAT or MCA scores may waive you from some or all parts of the ACCUPLACER course placement test.
 The ACCUPLACER Course Placement Test is administered in the Testing Center on West Campus (W2470).
 Photo ID is required.
 If submitting ACT or SAT scores, please send them via email, fax, mail or hand-delivered to the Testing Center.
 MCA scores need to be sent directly from the high school.

 ACT requirements: 21 or higher in Reading and 22 or higher in Math.
 ACT Reading scores will be used to determine placement for both Reading and English.

 SAT requirements: 480 or higher in Reading and 530 or higher in Math.
 SAT Reading scores will be used to determine placement for both Reading and English.

 MCA requirements: 1047 or higher in Reading and 1148 or higher in Math.
 MCA Reading scores will be used to determine placement for Reading only.

-- Participate in New Student Orientation
+- Complete New Student Orientation

 Orientation is mandatory for all incoming students and enables you to register for classes as well as navigate the college and its resources with success.
 Orientation information will be sent via email to the email listed on your application.
-Depending on your major and if you have completed college level credits at another institution, you may be eligible to complete the online orientation.